bruhmoment0987654321/GMS_Platformer_Game/README.md

 * All I have provided are the assets from the tutorial and the preferences for GML code (not visual).
 * My goal is to provide a template that a student can clone to follow along with Shaun and practice using Source Control Management along the way.

+# Things I added
+So, I moved the platforms a bit and most of the sprites are made by me
 ## Credits
 The assets and video tutorials were created by [Shaun Spalding](https://www.youtube.com/c/ShaunSpalding).
 Check out Shaun's amazing collections of videos.